On A Fekete-Szeg{\"o} Theorem: Introduction

 For a set $V\subset\CC$ let $\Po_V$ be the set of monic polynomials in $\ZZ[X]$ of degree at least 1 such that all their roots lie in $V$.
 Let $E\subset \RR$ be a finite union of segments with $\C(E)>1$ and $\mu_E$ be its equilibrium measure.
 We have the following theorem (\cite{Se} Theorem 1.6.2). \begin{thm}[Serre] There exists a sequence of polynomials $P_n\in {\rm Pol}_E$ such that $\mu_{P_n}\to \mu_E$.

 \end{thm}

 The main objective of this work is the following natural question from the Fekete-Szeg\"o theorem, suggested by J.P.
 Serre in \cite{Se}. \begin{ques} Let $K$ be a compact of $\CC$ stable under complex conjugation, of capacity $\C(K)\geq 1$ and $U$ an open set containing $K$.
-Is there a sequence of polynomials $P_n\in {\rm Pol}_U$ such that $\mu_{P_n}\to \mu_K$? \end{ques} In this paper we obtain the following result. \begin{thm} If $K$ is a compact of $\BC$, symmetric with respect to the real axis with $\C(K) > 1$ and such that $\Omega \cap H$ is simply connected, where $\Omega$ is the unbounded component of $\CC\backslash K$ and $H$ the upper half plane.
+Is there a sequence of polynomials $P_n\in {\rm Pol}_U$ such that $\mu_{P_n}\to \mu_K$? \end{ques} In this paper we obtain the following result. \begin{thm} Let $K$ be a compact of $\BC$, symmetric with respect to the real axis, with $\C(K) \geq 1$.
 If $U $ is an open set containing $K$, there is a sequence $(P_n)$ of monic polynomials with integer coefficients whose roots are in $U$ and are such that the associated zeros counting measure $\mu_{P_n}$ converge weakly to the equilibrium measure $ \mu_K $ of $ K$. \end{thm}

 {\bf Organization of the paper:} Very succinctly, we give the definitions in the first section, then we introduce the counting measures in the second section.
 Minkowski's theorem will be discussed in section three.
-The fourth section is devoted to certain approximations results and the fifth section, the longest, is devoted to the introduction of certain Riemann surfaces, in relation to certain Jacobi matrices and the solution of the Serre question.
+The fourth section recall some facts in the case of a compact of $\RR$.
+The fifth section is devoted to certain related results.
+The sixth and seventh sections are devoted to the introduction of certain Riemann surfaces, in relation to certain Jacobi matrices and the solution of the Serre question.